Skip to main content

 How to fix

 Links and form controls should use a focus selector which contrasts with their unfocused state, as well as any surroundings of the focus state.
-We are reviewing our hosting and website contract early in 2024 and will be asking our new or existing provider to fix this issue.
+We will be working with the existing (or a new) supplier later in 2025 and developing a new website – the new development will not have this legacy issue.

 Insufficient alt text